MicrosoftDocs/Viva/Viva/engage/eac-answers-overview-set-up.md

 **Answers in Microsoft Viva** is a new experience for people in large organizations to learn from each other by asking and answering questions.
 Access is through the **Answers** tab in the Viva Engage Teams app.

-Answers is a conversational experience to ask questions and connect employees to crowdsourced answers.
+Answers let employees ask questions and connect to crowdsourced answers.
 Natural language processing helps match questions with available answers, and the experience rewards people who contribute to Answers.

-Answers works to connect employees based on their subject matter expertise captured in Viva Topics.
+Answers work to connect employees based on their subject matter expertise captured in Viva Topics.
 It helps users get their questions answered, connect with subject matter experts, and increase their learning.

 ## Licensing
-If Answers is enabled in the Viva Engage admin center, users who are assigned the Viva Engage Knowledge service plan can use the full Answers experience in the Viva Engage Teams app, including rewards and recognition.
+When you enable Answers in the Viva Engage admin center, users who are assigned the Viva Engage Knowledge service plan can use the full Answers experience in the Viva Engage Teams app, including rewards and recognition.
 The Viva Engage Knowledge service plan is available as part of the *Microsoft Viva Suite* and *Viva Topics* products.

 Users who aren't assigned the Viva Engage Knowledge service plan receive notifications to questions or answers where they're mentioned and can visit those threads.
 But they can't navigate the rest of the Answers experience.